ScreamZ/kuzzle-guide/source/includes/core_documentation/_01-architecture.md

 A Service can be added to different engines.
 For example, Elasticsearch is used by both the writeEngine and the readEngine (see [lib/config/services.js](https://github.com/kuzzleio/kuzzle/blob/master/lib/config/services.js)).

-### > Workers

-A worker is an independant component, detachable from a Kuzzle server container.
-It can be run in another container or even on another machine.

-Workers attach themselves to the internal broker service fed by Kuzzle to perform any kind of task.

-For instance, writing persistent data on Kuzzle is implemented as a write worker.

-Additionally, serveral Workers of the same type can be launched in parallel, on the same or on a different host.

-This flexibility allows administrators of Kuzzle system to leverage their resource consumption and distribute and/or scale their services to better fit their needs.